In a nutshell

 Ile aux Cerfs

-Ile aux Benitiers and the Crystal Rock
+Ile aux Benitiers & Crystal Rock

-Crystal Rock off the Ile aux Benitiers
+Crystal Rock in front of Ile aux Benitiers

-Crystal Rock off the Ile aux Benitiers
+Crystal Rock in front of Ile aux Benitiers

-Ile aux Benitiers
+Book the dolphins & Ile aux Benitiers day tour

 Ile des Deux Cocos